Award Winning Filmmaker Ashley Maria Launches Kickstarter On Next Project, Social Impact Film

 Bain Company Survey: 43% of women aspire to top management when they are in the first two years of their position, compared with 34% of men at that stage.
 But for women who had more than two years on the job, aspiration and confidence plummeted 60% and nearly 50%, respectively.

-Pioneers in Skirts takes an honest look at the solutions for women now, and for future generations.
+Pioneers in Skirts takes an honest look at the strategies for women now, and for future generations.
 The film uses interviews, statistics and story-telling to discuss career obstacles women deal with, such as biases, stereotypes and wage discrepancy, in the American workforce.

 “When it comes to gaining not only financial support but raise awareness of a film’s story,” noted Ashley Maria, “Kickstarter is an independent film maker’s best friend.”